1. Home

 Logo CSS

 Want to align the logo to a specific location on the certificate? you can do so with CSS.
-Just add the CSS properties and style your logo as per your requirement.
+Just add the CSS properties and style your logo as per your requirements.

 Background Image